Hyscop/Car_Price_Prediction/README.md

-# Save the README content into a markdown file

-readme_content = """

 # **Car Price Prediction**

 This project leverages machine learning techniques to predict car prices based on key attributes such as engine size, curb weight, and horsepower.
 By analyzing a dataset of car specifications, the project identifies the most influential features affecting car prices and provides accurate predictions using the best-performing machine learning models.